SteveBarnett/Remixing/_thinking/less-ai-please.md

 - The process is part of the product
     - Writing is thinking, is learning, is understanding
     - Creativity is a process, not a product
+    - Art is more than just the finished artwork.
+It's the process of making and engaging with the work.
+    - Therapy is not an exchange of text strings, it's a relationship with another human
 - Entrenching of orthodoxies, and eroding our resistance to the unorthodox
 - Passive consumption of a single source presented as truth, rather than active comparing and contrasting
     - For example: AI generated search summary